t-monaghan/t-monaghan.github.io/content/posts/copilot-is-a-user-interface-win.md

 title : 'Copilot is a user interface win'
 ---

 Listening to Dario Amodei talk about AI as a product on the Hard Fork podcast helped foment some questions that have been following me around.
-I’m keen to use this post to start exploring these thoughts I’ve had around AI product usability, confidence and how the big AI firms provide services.
+I’m keen to use this post to start exploring these thoughts I’ve had around AI product usability, confidence and the future of AI service providers.

-Here’s the quote that stirred this all up for me:
+Here’s the quote from Dario that stirred this all up for me:

 > *“I think one area where the models will be good enough is if you’re just trying to use this as a replacement for Google Search or as a quick information retrieval … but I don’t think those are the interesting uses of the model.
 And I’m actually not sure a lot of the economic value is there.”*